 our group programmes include workshops on communication strategies, managing frustrations and assistive technology.

 These were of great value to Shona.
 She said: “I got lots of tips from other people just by listening at the course and feeling included thanks to the Speech-to-Text Reporting available.
 I was inspired by the whole group, and for the first time in my life, was able to truly relax with a mixed group of people who understood what it’s like not to hear.

 “Some of the things that I enjoyed I had long given up on, such as swimming and yoga.
 I could see from others that they were still doing them, so it helped me to challenge my thinking and encouraged me to give it another go.

 “The best thing though is it is entirely up to you what you want to try or not try.
 There is no pressure, but the Self Management Programme is an opportunity to meet like-minded people, who don’t judge, and will support you if you want it.
 In fact a few of us have remained in touch and aim to meet once in a while.”

 She has decided to take a career break and is now undertaking some voluntary work to raise awareness of hearing loss issues.
-She is also on the path to becoming a Hearing Link volunteer – all thanks to the support and new-found confidence she received during the Self Management Programme and since.
+She is also on the path to becoming a volunteer – all thanks to the support and new-found confidence she received during the group programme and since.